sampsyo/home/_drafts/adl.md

 In exchange for full generality,
 ADLs can offer *computational semantics:* to understand what an ADL program does, you can read it like an algorithm mapping inputs to outputs.
-To interpret an HDL design, in contrast, there is not really any way around running a hardware simulation.
+To interpret an HDL design, in contrast, there is not really any general way around running an iterative, time-based hardware simulation.

 These ADLs are different from domain-specific languages (DSLs).
 While DSLs have also shown promise as an approach to making it easier to design accelerators in TK domains,